axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 ## The Tableau JavaScript API

-If you have ever embedded a Tableau dashboard in a website you will be familiar with the basic embedding functionality available through the embed code you can access through the share options.
-You can even change [parameters](https://help.tableau.com/current/pro/desktop/en-us/embed_list.htm) in this code to customise aspects like which options are available through the Toolbar or if tabs should be hidden.
+If you have ever embedded a Tableau dashboard in a website you will be familiar with the basic embedding functionality.
+This is available through the share options, where you will find the generated embed code.
+You can even change [parameters](https://help.tableau.com/current/pro/desktop/en-us/embed_list.htm) in this code to customise aspects, such as which options are available through the toolbar or if tabs should be hidden.

 <n-img
 src="/blog-images/basic_embed.png"